Texas Senate passes budget restoring some cuts made in 2011

 "This budget fails Texas children," Davis told her colleagues.

-The bill adds $240 million to reduce waiting lists for mental health and substance abuse programs, an infusion that came in light of questions about mental health funding following recent school shootings, Williams said.
+The bill adds $240 million to reduce waiting lists for mental health and substance abuse programs, an infusion that came in light of questions about mental health funding following recent school shootings, said Senator Tommy Williams, chairman of the Senate Finance Committee.

 In December, a gunman shot dead 20 children and six adults at an elementary school in Newtown, Connecticut.